 Myth 1: Female sex addiction is not a struggle

 The shame of sexual addiction is commonly understood and yet it escalates for women.
 The language and understanding around the female conversation is underdeveloped and therefore many women feel very alone in their struggle.

 The silence is compounded by women’s reluctance to speak out about sexual behavior—but who would blame them in our culture where they may often be shamed?
 Women do struggle with this issue and will continue to—especially if we make it unsafe for them to discuss it.

 When this is the case, it is clear that women will struggle, especially when: “The consequences of excessive sexual behavior are far-reaching and can result in lost relationships, family break-ups, difficulties with work, arrests, financial troubles, a loss of interest in things not sexual, low self-esteem and despair.”

-Myth 2: Those that might be addicted, are really just love addicts
+Myth 2: Women with female sex addiction, are really just love addicts